wkumari/draft-vandergaast-edns-client-subnet/README.md

    internal address for the purposes of signaling its own limit for SOURCE PREFIX-LENGTH.

-   If an Authoritative Nameserver on the publicly routed Internet receives a query that specifies an ADDRESS in [RFC1918] or [RFC4193] private address space, it SHOULD ignore ADDRESS and look up its

 Contavalli, et al.       Expires August 28, 2015               [Page 16]